 Opiniator Collects Signage Feedback

-The Department of Transportation in Minnesota has been using Opiniator to collect operational data on the MN rest areas for over 4 years.
-In the last two years it also collected driver opinion on freeway signage designs showing different rest area attractions.
+The Department of Transportation in Minnesota has been using Opiniator to collect operational data on the MN rest areas for over 7 years.
+Specifically, in the last two years it also collected driver opinion on freeway signage designs showing different rest area attractions.

 The objective was to understand if more detailed signage about rest area amenities could encourage motorists to pull off and take a break – which could save lives.